mava/Nova-LaTeX/LaTeX.novaextension/README.md

 - To preview PDF files with LaTeX ⇌ PDF synchronization, the PDF reader [**Skim**](https://skim-app.sourceforge.io) is required.
 To enable jumping back to the LaTeX source line in Nova corresponding to a point in a PDF in Skim, open Skim’s **Preferences → Sync** and then choose **Nova** from the **PDF–TeX Sync Preset** dropdown menu.

-- *Optional but highly recommended (requires Nova&nbsp;14 or later):* to enable smart code completion, contextual hover information, and issue reports, install the [**TexLab Language Server**](https://github.com/latex-lsp/texlab).
+- *Optional but highly recommended (requires Nova&nbsp;14 or later):* to enable smart code completion, contextual hover information, and issue reports, the [**TexLab Language Server**](https://github.com/latex-lsp/texlab) is required.
 (The easiest way to install TexLab is to first install [Homebrew](https://brew.sh) and then run `brew install texlab` in a terminal.)
 Then open Nova’s **Preferences → Languages**, select **LaTeX** in the list of languages, open the dropdown menu under “No language servers are configured,” and click on **Add A Custom Language Server…**.
 In the new window, enter `TexLab` in the **Name** field and `texlab` in the **Command** field;